sayalaruano/Summary_GBIF_results_jupyter_notebook/README.md

 ## Acknowledgments

-I obtained the trick for launching the jupyter notebook in presentation mode with RISE from this [GitHUb repo](https://github.com/binder-examples/jupyter-rise) of the Binder's team.
+I obtained the trick for launching the jupyter notebook in presentation mode with RISE from this [GitHub repo](https://github.com/binder-examples/jupyter-rise) of the Binder's team.